-Marsal Sanches, MD, PhD, FAPA, is a board-certified psychiatrist with the Hope Program for Adults at Menninger, where he also serves as the director of Research Education and the director of Medical Student Education.
-In addition, he is an associate professor of Psychiatry in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
+Marsal Sanches, MD, PhD, FAPA, is a board-certified psychiatrist with the Adult Treatment Program at Menninger, where he also serves as the director of Research Education and the director of Medical Student Education.
+In addition, he is a professor of Psychiatry in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.
 Prior to joining Menninger, Dr. Sanches was the associate director of the UT Health Center of Excellence on Mood Disorders and the director of the UT Health Bipolar Disorder Outpatient Clinic in Houston.

 Dr. Sanches has authored or co-authored more than 100 papers in peer-reviewed journals such as Molecular Psychiatry, Journal of Affective Disorders and Journal of Psychiatric Practice, as well as numerous book chapters and abstracts.
 He has a specific interest in mood disorders.